exercism/haskell/README.md

 ```

 ### Running HLint
 All code in this repository should be as idiomatic as possible, so we
 enforce in Travis-CI that it returns `No hints` when processed by
 HLint.

 It is highly recommended to run `hlint` on your sources before opening
-a *pull request*, so you can fix your code before submitting it for review.
+a [pull request](#writing-a-pull-request), so you can fix your code before submitting it for review.

 If you are certain that a suggestion given by `hlint` would make the
 code worse, you can [suppress it](https://github.com/ndmitchell/hlint#customizing-the-hints)